WEBSITE HEADER

 Groseclose at work in the brewery

-Since in the past J.W. worked around West Virginia breweries for several years, his beers have developed a following.
+From having worked at other West Virginia breweries for several years, J.W.’s beers developed a following.
 He plans to bring back and brew several of his more popular recipes and favorite styes at Bōc Hord, though you can expect them to have new names.

 He has 12 taps available, and his first three beers were all made using the grains and hops he inherited from the former owner.
 While I sampled all three and they were solid, J.W. will likely tweak those recipes as he gets to order his own specific malts and hops.